liat-grozovik/SONiC/doc/SONIC_Test_Ingress_Discard_All_HLD.md

 The test assumes all necessary configuration are already pre-configured on the SONIC switch before test runs.
 Destination IP address of the injected packet must be routable to ensure packet was dropped.

+[LG] I think you are missing the definition of the feature.
+The idea that all packets which are dropped due to different blocks in the pipeline will be counted on the relevant l2 interface and not only the L2 drops.

 #### Scope
 The purpose of the test is testing of "ingress_discard_all" counter triggering on SONIC system, making sure that specific traffic drops correctly, according to sent packet and configured packet discards.
 Supported topologies: